About Travellers Autobarn Australia

 Three tiers in 2026.
 Standard Protection is included at no cost, but carries a $3,500 bond exposure if something goes wrong.
 Protection Plus at $35/day reduces your liability to zero.
 The Value Pack at $45/day covers additional inclusions — ask exactly what is covered before signing.
 The old mid-tier Midway Protection is gone.
 It is now free-with-bond or $35/day with nothing in between.

 Worth checking: many travel credit cards include rental vehicle excess cover.
 If yours does, you may not need to pay for Travellers Autobarn insurance at all.
+For a full breakdown of how campervan insurance works in Australia, read our campervan insurance guide.

 Who Should Book